robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-20 18:41:58 UTC
+**Last Updated:** 2025-12-20 19:06:26 UTC

 **Status:** Maintenance
 **Reason:** The panda cam system is currently undergoing scheduled maintenance.
 **Recommendation:** Please check back later; the live feed will be available once maintenance is complete.
-**Technical Note:** The image indicates a maintenance status with a gray background and red text, showing the message \
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:06 UTC for the next check.

+**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+We appreciate your patience and will update you once the live feed is back online.

 ---